-The above system and governance documentation is kept under review by the Chief Executive in consultation with the members.
-Other views from officers and staff and stakeholders will also be taken into account and any necessary amendments or updating which arise will be made if required.
+The above system and governance documentation is kept under review by the Chief Officer with the support of the Senior Management team and in consultation with the Authority Members.
+Other views from officers and staff and stakeholders are also considered, with any necessary amendments made as required.

-Members will be consulted by the Chief Executive regarding any re-arrangement of meetings or Authority business which may need to be considered and there will also be liaison with fishers and other stakeholders in the district as referred to elsewhere in this report.
+Members will be consulted by the Chief Officer regarding any re-arrangement of meetings or Authority business which may need to be considered and there will also be liaison with fishers and other stakeholders in the district as referred to elsewhere in this report.